 Around 30% of adults in the United States experience neck pain each year, and the pain is recurring or chronic in almost half of these cases.
 For many Americans, their neck pain is so severe, it prevents them from doing the activities they love.
-Zachary Perlman, DO, treats people with neck pain at Kai Sports Medicine LLC in Oakhurst, New Jersey.
+Zachary Perlman, DO, treats people with neck pain at Kai Sports Medicine in Little Silver, New Jersey.
 His individualized care plans not only treat the pain but also help prevent it from happening again.
 Find out more or make an appointment today — call the practice or book through the website.

 Medical professionals classify neck pain — any pain that affects the neck area — in three ways: acute, subacute, and chronic.

 Acute neck pain lasts for no longer than four weeks, and there's usually a clear cause and treatment.